(613) 533-2901 (M.Sc. and Ph.D. Programs)

 The degree is 16 consecutive months in duration, attracting applicants from a range of disciplines.

-A 12-month Accelerated MPH program is available for candidates with at least two years of full-time cumulative paid work experience in health care, public health or a related field.
-Work experience may include two years of accredited residency through the Royal College of Physicians and Surgeons of Canada.
+A 12-month Accelerated M.P.H. program is available for candidates with at least two years of full-time cumulative paid work experience in health care, public health or a related field.
+Work experience may include two years of accredited residency through the Royal College of Physicians and Surgeons of Canada or two years of work as a Regulated Health Professional n Canada.

 By the completion of the program, graduates are able to: